Enjoying Joy

 With permission.

-With learning—slowly, safely—how to receive what is already good.
+With learning slowly and safely how to receive what is already good.

 Ok, but why?